 Do Macs need antivirus?

 Plenty of Mac aficionados will tell you that Apple computers are inherently secure and don't require protection.
 We'd argue that they are wrong - or overconfident, at least.

 Macs are generally more secure than their Windows brethren for two reasons.
 On the technical side, macOS is a Unix-based operating system.
 As a Unix-based operating system macOS is sandboxed.

-Sandboxing is like having a series of fire doors: even if malware gains access to your Mac, it is unable to spread to the heart of the machine.
+Sandboxing is like having a series of fire doors: even if malware gains access to your Mac, it is unable to spread to other areas of the machine.
 Macs are not unhackable, but they are more difficult to exploit than Windows PCs, but Macs are not unhackable.